-The Depositary is not a person responsible for the information contained in this prospectus and, accordingly does not accept any responsibility for it under the COLL Sourcebook, FUND Sourcebook or otherwise.
+The Depositary is not responsible for the information contained in this prospectus and, accordingly does not accept any responsibility for it under COLL, FUND or otherwise.

 The distribution of this Prospectus and supplementary documentation and the offering of shares may be restricted in certain countries.
-Any person wishing to apply for shares should inform themselves as to the requirements within his own country for transactions in shares, any applicable exchange control regulations and the tax consequences of any transaction in shares.
+Any person wishing to apply for shares should inform themselves as to the requirements within their own country for transactions in shares, any applicable exchange control regulations and the tax consequences of any transaction in shares.